 The range of an electric car is directly related to its battery life.
 The more energy the battery can store, the longer the range of the vehicle.
 However, constantly pushing the limits of the battery’s range can have a negative impact on its overall lifespan.
 This is because deep discharges and rapid charging can accelerate the degradation of the battery over time.

 To maximize both range and battery life, it’s important for electric car owners to strike a balance between driving habits and charging practices.
-By understanding the relationship between range and battery life, drivers can make informed decisions that will benefit both the performance of their vehicle and the longevity of their battery.
+By understanding the relationship between and battery life, drivers can make informed decisions that will benefit both the performance of their vehicle and the longevity of their battery.

 - Properly maintaining your electric car’s battery can help extend its lifespan.